 2There is no public market for shares of a non-traded BDC and non-traded BDCs are not obligated to effectuate a liquidity event by a specified date.
 It may be difficult for investors to sell their shares.

-3There is no assurance that the Fund will pay distributions.
+3There is no guarantee that the Fund will pay distributions.
 The amount and timing of distributions are not guaranteed.
 Investment income has been insufficient to fund distributions due to the incentive fee on income, which the Adviser and Sub-Adviser have agreed to waive.
-For the nine months ended September 30, 2016, 70% of distributions were paid from net realized income from operations (before the waiver of the incentive fee on income), 1% came from the waiver of the incentive fee on income, and 29% came from distributions in excess of net investment income, which represents adjustments made to GAAP basis net investment income to arrive at taxable income available for distributions.
+For the quarter ended June 30, 2017, 100% of distributions were paid from net realized income from operations (before the waiver of the incentive fee on income), 0.0% came from the waiver of the incentive fee on income, and 0.0% came from distributions in excess of net investment income, which represents adjustments made to GAAP basis net investment income to arrive at taxable income available for distributions.
 If the advisors had not agreed to waive their fees, these distributions would have come from investors' paid in capital.
 Paying distributions from sources other than net realized income lowers an investor's overall return.

 For more information, read the prospectus for HMS Income Fund.
 Copies of the prospectus may be obtained from Hines Securities, Inc., 2800 Post Oak Blvd., Suite 4700, Houston, Texas 77056 or by calling 888.446.3773.
 You should read the prospectus carefully in order to fully understand the objectives, risks, sales charges, fees and expenses of HMS Income Fund before investing or sending money.